Close Menu

 SUDO and SWERY throughout

 Hotel Barcelona embodies both the strengths and weaknesses of its creators.
 It is absurd, funny, violent, and packed with personality.
-But the combat feels compromised, with uneven weapon usefulness and sluggish controls making the game harder than it should be.
+But the combat feels compromised, with uneven weapon usefulness and sluggish controls.
+It makes the game harder than it should be and undoubtedly less fun.

 Still, it delivers a unique experience that only SWERY and SUDA could come up with.
 One can’t help but wish they teamed up with a more technically polished indie studio.
 Imagine this level of creativity with the execution of Supergiant Games or The Game Kitchen.
 That really would be something.